 - The SIS operates a Female Athlete Performance working group a multi-disciplinary team of practitioners who work together to develop the support for female athletes. - Please contact femaleathletehealth@sisport.com - Both teams can provide support relating to bra and breast health.
-The UKSI Female Athlete Health team provides bra-fitting, while SIS has created a free module to increase understanding of the benefits of wearing a well-fitted bra.
-To enrol, navigate to Bras and Breast Health (module). - Athletes may embrace the changes that come with pregnancy and giving birth but, for many, the changes to their body can negatively affect their selfimage.
-Body confidence during pregnancy and post-childbirth can affect an athlete's mental health, e.g. your athlete may wish to wear different sized kit, in which case it is recommended that they speak with you.1 - Your athlete induction programme should encompass education on female athlete health, which your respective HCSI can help to deliver.
-Should your athletes require further support specifically on pregnancy, it is advised that they speak with your medical and support team, and respective HCSI.
+The UKSI Female Athlete Health team provides bra-fitting, while SIS has created a free module to increase understanding of the benefits of wearing a well-fitted bra. - To enrol, navigate to Bras and Breast Health (module). - You may embrace the changes that come with pregnancy and giving birth but, for many, the changes to your body can negatively affect your self-image.
+Body dissatisfaction during pregnancy and post-childbirth can affect your mental health.
+E.g. you may wish to wear a different sized kit, in which case it is recommended that you speak with your SGB.1 - Your programme induction may encompass education on female athlete health, delivered by your respective HSCI, but if you feel you require further support specifically on pregnancy it is advised that you speak with your SGB medical and support team, and HCSI. - If you wish to be connected with another athlete who is pregnant or has gone through pregnancy, and who themselves has given consent, please contact pregnancyguidance@uksport.gov.uk.